cfengine/documentation/reference/promise-types/processes.markdown

 ```

-In CFEngine 2 there was a restart clause for directly executing a
-command to restart a process.
-In CFEngine 3 there is instead a class to
-activate.
-You must then describe a `command` in that class to restart
+To restart a process, you must use a class to activate and then describe a `command` in that class.
-the process.

 ```cf3
 commands: